jhon-patiu/mighty-minds/README.md

 # Mighty Minds React Project

 Could not finish the project on time.
-I've only manage to create the Responsive navbar and Header.
-Struggled with Material UI, I'm just getting used to their Box and Grid system and latest updates.
+I've only manage to create the Responsive Navbar and Header.

+with the time that I had I tried to build it component by component starting from the top.